 Businesses will only be allowed to claim capital allowances on double cab pick-ups if they are purchased or ordered before April 2025.
 Any pick-up ordered or purchased after this deadline will fall under the passenger car capital allowance rules, reducing the tax benefits previously available under the light commercial vehicle classification.

-HMRC has announced that any Benefit-in-Kind (BIK) arrangements for employers who have already purchased, ordered, or placed orders for double cab pick-ups before April 2024 will retain their current tax treatment.
+HMRC has announced that any Benefit-in-Kind (BIK) arrangements for employees who have already purchased, ordered, or placed orders for double cab pick-ups before April 2025 will retain their current tax treatment.
 This will remain in effect for the duration of the vehicle lease or until the vehicle is disposed of, or by April 5th, 2029, whichever comes first.
 This provides some flexibility for businesses to manage the transition and adapt to the new regulations.

 So, if you look at this from both businesses and employees, those paying BIK will see a significant rise.
 Looking at one of the most popular double cab pickups in the UK, the Ford Ranger, it has listed CO2 emissions of over 221g/km.
 This puts it in the 37% tax bracket, resulting in a Benefit-in-Kind (BIK) cost of approximately £5,876.93 per year for a 40% taxpayer, or about £489.74 per month.